TeddyHuang-00/rutd/README.md

 - **Fast & Lightweight**: Written in Rust for excellent performance and minimal resource usage
 - **Git-Integrated**: Automatically tracks task changes in Git for version control and syncing
 - **CLI-First**: Powerful command-line interface with intuitive commands and filtering
+- **Dynamic Shell Completions**: Built-in completion for Bash, Zsh, Fish, and Elvish
+- **Advanced Filtering**: Powerful query capabilities for finding and organizing tasks
 - **Flexible Storage**: Task data stored in TOML format, one file per task
 - **Developer-Friendly**: Designed by developers, for developers
 - **Conventional Commits**: Automated commit message generation following standards
-- **Dynamic Shell Completions**: Built-in completion for Bash, Zsh, Fish, and Elvish
-- **Advanced Filtering**: Powerful query capabilities for finding and organizing tasks

 ## Installation

 ### Pre-built Binaries

-Pre-built binaries are available for Linux, macOS.
+Pre-built binaries are available for Linux, macOS and Windows.
 You can download the latest release from the [Releases page](https://github.com/TeddyHuang-00/rutd/releases).

 ### Build from source